 A. That depends on the type of fire engine.
-Florence Fire has two Type 1 Structural Engines, two Type 3 Wildland Engines, One Type 5 Wildland Engine and Two Type 6 Wildland Engines.
-Additionally there are 2 Water Tenders and a Crew Cab Pickup that carries Fire/Rescue/EMS and command gear, an ambulance and a quick response unit.
-The current fleet varies from 5 to 25 years old.
+Florence Fire has Two Type 1 Structural Engines, Two Type 3 Wildland Engines, One Type 5 Wildland Engine and Two Type 6 Wildland Engines.
+Additionally there are 2 Water Tenders and a Crew Cab Pickup that carries Fire/Rescue/EMS and command gear, and an Ambulance.
+The current fleet varies from 1 to 25 years old.
 Some were bought used, some of our fire equipment has been moved from truck chassis to truck chassis four or five times.
 New fire equipment is prohibitively expensive, a small truck costing $100,000 and up to a half million dollars for structural engines.
 The Florence Fire District shops for new, used, and surplus equipment to get the best value out of the tax dollars being spent, and also applies for grants from different State and Federal programs to provide the best value in savings and to upgrade our apparatus fleet.

 Q. Why do Florence Fire Engines go out on fires in other districts?

 A. Our engines are sent out on "Mutual Aid" to other fire departments who have an incident and have requested additional help.
 Our engines are also sent out to support the State and Federal agencies responsible for wildland fire protection on large scale fires.